-Thomas specialises in the resolution of construction, engineering and energy disputes through the courts, arbitration, adjudication and all forms of alternative dispute resolution with an emphasis on resolving matters before costs escalate.
+Thomas specialises in the resolution of complex construction, engineering and energy disputes through arbitration, the courts, adjudication and all forms of alternative dispute resolution, with an emphasis on resolving matters before costs escalate.

-Thomas’ practice spans both the domestic and international markets, including the UK, Europe, Russia, the Middle East and Asia.
+Thomas’ practice spans both the domestic and international markets, including the UK, Europe, the Middle East, Africa, the Caspian, Russia and Asia.